-Some community members are concerned with the safety of park users due to the existing location of the road.
-In addition to the public safety concern with park users and pedestrians crossing the highway, Mākaha Beach and Farrington Highway could become inaccessible due to beach erosion and wave damage due to high surf.
-The O'ahu Metropolitan Planning Organization (OMPO) plans to fund a feasibility study for the relocation of Farrington Highway near Mākaha Beach Park in the current fiscal year.
+Some community members are concerned with the safety of park users due to the existing location of the road as it runs between the beach and the public facilities.
+Farrington Highway is also continuously threatened by the high surf.
+In addition to the public safety concern with park users and pedestrians crossing the highway, Mākaha Beach and Farrington Highway could become inaccessible due to beach erosion and wave damage.
+Community members suggest that realigning the highway to a mauka alignment would also restore the natural wetlands and bring back the natural fish pond that used to be there.